giantswarm/docs/src/content/basics/nodepools/index.md

 - *Spot instance percentage above base capacity*: controls the percentage of spot instances to be used for worker nodes beyond the number of *on-demand base capacity*.

+**Note:** Spot instance max bidding price is configured to be equal to the On-demand price to ensure availability of nodes.

 ### Examples

 The following table shows four examples to illustrate how different settings of spot instance percentage and on-demand base capacity influence the outcome.